-After much toiling, do you implement an IT project, only for the people to ignore it?
+After much toiling, do you implement a project, only for the people to ignore it?
 Is there a lack of support for a particular project?

 As technologists we know the level of binary detail we have to consider to make an intergration work, create a "hardened" website or deploy a new operating system into the organisation.
 That ability often credits the technology department with the planning responsibility, often on behalf of the business function too.
 Yet despite this, we feel we get a disproportionate level of blame when things don't work out the way we planned.

 Ensure your outcomes are acheived by assessing the full impact of organisational change

 Typically, the missing part of the plan is a focus on people, such as: understanding how they will work in the future; solliciting support; ensuring that they are consulted; helping people accept and embrace change.
 Apply our framework "TEDET" to promote a successful outcome:

 Target - Target the problem to solve by finding the pain point in your organisation that everyone can identify with.
 Use our assessments to review the level of maturity and skill.

 Envision - Envision how people will work differently in the future.
 Create "tuned" messages for all people on what's in it for them.
 Look at what start and stops in a role.

 Deploy - Deploy change into the organisation through assessing the impact on people's way of working.
 Identify those people in the organisation who will make change happen and come up with an engagement strategy to persuade.

 Embed - Embed change in the organisation through understanding how people react to change and build in activities that will sustain the change long term.